yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the client list.

    2. Test case: `view 1`<br>
    Expected: First client's details are shown in the client details view and policy details view.
 Success message shown in the status message.

    3. Test case (Missing Index): `view`<br>
    Expected: Client details view and Policy details view not updated.
-Error message shown in the status message.
+Error details shown in the status message.

    4. Test case (Invalid Index): `view x` (where x is smaller or larger than the list size)<br>
    Expected: Similar to previous.

    6. Test case (Extra Characters): `view 1 asd`, `view 1 n/Jones` or any command with extra characters supplied<br>
    Expected: Similar to previous.

 ### Finding a client